leshacat/binsync/README.md

 # binsync v1.0.0

 #### Description
-Synchronize bin directory across multiple systems with rsync
+Synchronize bin directory across multiple systems with rsync.

 #### Notes
 - It is important the instructions are completed in order!